peanutChowder/get-home-llama/README.md

 ### 2. Allow user friends to see the user's location.
 If any of the above conditions are broken, friends will receive a text.

+Limiting location sharing
+- Potential solutions for limiting location sharing:
+    1. Provide a securely generated link that can be shared with anyone
+    2. Require sign-ins for those receiving the location